-- The phase 1 royal lodging at the SE corner was comprehensively remodelled and extended in phase 2 and remodelled again in phase 3.
-A new entranceway at ground level was forced through in phase 4. - The phase 2 SW tower has a single chamber on each of its five floors and rises higher than the rest of the range. - The original east half of the range probably had royal lodgings at first-floor level, but was largely converted to a chapel in phase 3, lit from the south by five tall, cusped lancet windows, similar to those in Melrose Abbey's north transept and Aberdeen Cathedral's west front.
+- The phase 1 royal lodging at the south-east corner was comprehensively remodelled and extended in phase 2 and remodelled again in phase 3.
+A new entranceway at ground level was forced through in phase 4. - The phase 2 south-west tower has a single chamber on each of its five floors and rises higher than the rest of the range. - The original east half of the range probably had royal lodgings at first-floor level, but was largely converted to a chapel in phase 3, lit from the south by five tall, cusped lancet windows, similar to those in Melrose Abbey's north transept and Aberdeen Cathedral's west front.
 Internally, between the windows are corbels wonderfully carved with angels playing musical instruments.
 The difficulties of circulation created by forming the chapel were cleverly managed by adding a corridor to all three floors on the courtyard side, thereby creating the grid-like fenestration overlooking the courtyard, reminiscent of English Perpendicular architecture. - The creation of the phase 4 south entrance, with its small, twin-towered gatehouse fitted with wide-mouthed gunholes, was accompanied by a realignment of the outside (south) wall to create a straight face, 'possibly the earliest (example) in Scotland, of the superimposition of symmetry or near-symmetry on irregular older work' (Macwilliam).
 The gun-holed gatehouse and its 'twin', the outer gate (see below), were probably designed by Sir James Hamilton of Finnart, who was also responsible for the fortified south front of the royal castle of Blackness and his own residence, Craignethan Castle.
+It is possible that there was always an entrance at this range, facing the burgh more directly and allowing direct access to the parish church.